refactorroom/pim/documents/SECURITY.md

 ## Overview

-This guide covers security considerations, best practices, and potential vulnerabilities when using the CLG logging package.
+This guide covers security considerations, best practices, and potential vulnerabilities when using the pim logging package.

 ## Log Security Fundamentals